openyurtio/openyurt/docs/roadmap.md

 - combine yurtctl tool into yurtadm tool ([#1059](https://github.com/openyurtio/openyurt/issues/1059))
 - support OTA and Auto upgrade model for static pod ([#1079](https://github.com/openyurtio/openyurt/issues/1079))
 - install yurthub component on edge nodes depending on StaticPod cr resource ([#1080](https://github.com/openyurtio/openyurt/issues/1080))
+- support filter chain to mutate response data in YurtHub [#1188](https://github.com/openyurtio/openyurt/issues/1188)
+- support NodePort service isolated for specified nodePool [#1183](https://github.com/openyurtio/openyurt/issues/1183)

 detail info: https://github.com/orgs/openyurtio/projects/11

+## Roadmap from 2023

+Because of three SIGs(controlplane, dataplane, IoT) have been launched in openyurt community, so roadmap from 2023 for all SIGs will be managed in [openyurtio/community repo](https://github.com/openyurtio/community), and the link of roadmap is: https://github.com/openyurtio/community/blob/main/roadmap.md, and this file is only used for managing the stale roadmap.